MoJo2600/Hackaburg2023/README.md

 ## Overview

 Please come up with your own ideas on how to make work travel more sustainable.
+How can we reduce or prevent unnecessary travel.
+Optimize the routes or show alternative modes of travel.
 This sample data should make starting easier.
 Feel free to use more datasources, or make data up if necessary.
 It is not important to have a working implementation.
 Good ideas count!

+### Some ideas

+* Imagine a desk booking system where you are able to retrieve data from and see who is when in the office.
+Could this data be used to make work travel more sustainable?
+* Maybe there is an API for traffic data that we can use?
+Weather information?
+Public transport?
+* A company might have a parking lot with usage statistics.
+Maybe this data could be interessting.
+* Maybe we can make this fun by adding competition or gamification

 The data is structured as follows: